 There’s something about this particular brand of competition, though, that rubs me the wrong way.
 There is little about it that is meritocratic, the best jobs rarely go to the best people and the levels of investment involved in getting even a ground-floor job mean many people work to their social circumstances rather than their potentials – which it doesn’t take a genius to figure out is inefficient.

 Rejection is a hard thing for any person to take.
 Everybody likes to be valued.
 Rejection is the opposite of that.
 Rejection is saying “We don’t value you enough.”
 Whether it be asking someone you like on a date, an application for a job, a club membership or even just not feeling welcome somewhere, rejection is uncomfortable.

-Now certain conditions, like ASD, ADHD or depressive conditions can make that situation a whole lot worse.
-Particularly in ASD and ADHD all of your senses seems to be over-sensitised anyway.
+Now certain conditions, like Autistic Spectrum Conditions (ASC), Attention Deficit/Hyperactivity Disorder (ADHD) or depressive conditions can make that situation a whole lot worse.
+Particularly in ASC and ADHD all of your senses seems to be over-sensitised anyway.
 Imagine, then, that all of these people have a sort of emotional sunburn.
 Usually your skin is sensitive it has many nerve endings used to detect changes in touch, pressure and temperature.
 When it is sunburned it is particularly sensitive, touch and pressure feels excruciating, colds feel like ice-daggers and heat feels like the sun.
 That’s sort of what happens with rejection sensitivity dysphoria.

 So what is Rejection Sensitivity Dysphoria (RSD)?
 Dysphoria is an extreme discomfort with something, an inability to bear it, the other two words pretty much explain themselves.
 It is an inability to bear the suggestion of rejection.